Are you holding yourself back from sharing your talents with others? If so, I'd love to tell you about a life lesson I learned a couple of weeks ago.

-The safest way to backup your work
+2. Share your talents and gifts because it's the safest way to backup your work

 This incident helped me realize that I had been on the right track for the last couple of months.
 You see, at the end of last year, I decided to practice what I call “the art of finishing things.”